 As with infants, I sometimes work with parents and children together, depending on the situation.

 Q: Do you work with animals?

 A: Yes.
-I work with small animals, as I cannot travel to treat horses.
-Dogs and cats especially seem to love craniosacral work.
-It’s ideal for anxious pets, those missing a family or a deceased companion, or for animals in chronic pain (such as arthritis).
+I work with small animals, either remotely or in my office.
+I work with horses remotely.
+Animals seem to love craniosacral work.
+It’s ideal for anxious pets, rescued pets missing a family or a deceased companion, or for animals in chronic pain (such as arthritis).